planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### NATURE

 This pool embodies sheer force of personality.
-Most Social and Combat Checks default to this pool, both mere expressions of the fire that burns within their heart.
+Most Social and melee Combat Checks default to this pool, both mere expressions of the fire that burns within their heart.
 Characters are more complex than this, so view the Descriptor for NATURE as only the tip of their personal iceberg.

 A high pool can drastically alter the effect of this Descriptor!
 The masked vigilante and the cranky teenager may both be *Sullen*, but only one of them makes it look good.